-Madrid Rio Urban Park description by West 8 Architects
+Text provided by West 8 Architects

-West 8 together with three renowned architects from Madrid (Burgos & Garrido, Porras La Casta, Rubio & A-Sala), united under the name MRIO Arquitectos designed the winning master plan for Madrid RIO invited international competition in 2005.
+West 8, together with three renowned architects from Madrid (Burgos & Garrido, Porras La Casta, Rubio & A-Sala), united under the name MRIO Arquitectos designed the winning master plan for Madrid RIO invited international competition in 2005.
 The team’s proposal reclaimed area above the tunnel and was the only submission to resolve the urban situation exclusively by means of landscape architecture.
-The design is based on the idea »3 + 30« – a concept which proposes dividing the 80 hectare urban development into a trilogy of initial strategic projects that establish a basic structure which then serves as a solid foundation for a number of further projects, initiated in part by the municipality as well as by private investors and residents.
+The design is based on the idea »3 + 30« – a concept which proposes dividing the 80-hectare urban development into a trilogy of initial strategic projects that establish a basic structure which then serves as a solid foundation for a number of further projects initiated in part by the municipality as well as by private investors and residents.

 A total of 47 subprojects with a combined total budget of 410 million Euros have since been developed, the most important of which include: the Salón de Pinos, Avenida de Portugal, Huerta de la Partida, Jardines de Puente de Segovia, Jardines de Puente de Toledo, Jardines de la Virgen del Puerto and the Parque de la Arganzuela.
-In addition to the various squares, boulevards and parks, a family of bridges were realized that improve connections between the urban districts along the river.
+In addition to the various squares, boulevards, and parks, a family of bridges were realized that improve connections between the urban districts along the river.
 The construction was phased so that the public could enjoy the park from 2011 and was fully completed in 2015.